-This easy crochet plant hanger will hold a variety of pots, and is made with fade-resistant, mold resistant outdoor yarn.
-Get your porch spring ready with some hanging plants!
+This easy crochet plant hanger is fully customizable, you can (EASILY) make one to fit any sized pot!
+Get your porch spring and summer ready with some lovely hanging plants!
+This pattern PDF download also includes 2 additional designs, so you can add variety to your outdoor space.
 This post contains affiliate links which means I get a small commission at no extra cost to you.
 Thanks for your support!

 free crochet pattern for crochet plant hanger for small planter